A8 highway (Nigeria): Route

 The A8 highway begins at the junction with the A13 highway in Mayo Belwa, a town in Adamawa State.
 From there, it extends southward.

 The road's southern endpoint is at Gembu, Nigeria, facilitating connections for regional and national travel.

 Major junctions

 The A8 highway features several significant junctions along its route, including the junction with the A4 highway in Numan and the junction with the A13 highway near Yola Junction.
-These intersections play a role in connecting various towns and regions within Adamawa State.

 Cities served

 The A8 highway serves the following cities and towns: